RTX/Docker-Workshop/201 Start A Swarm Cluster/README.md

 ### Start 3 new VMs

 we will use docker-machine to start vms for our cluster

+Docker machine is a tool from docker that can manage and setup docker Hosts an any environment.

+You can find drivers to all cloud providers and most of the hypervisors.

+in this demo i will use Virtual Box driver.

 ```{r, engine='bash', count_lines}
     docker-machine create --driver virtualbox SwarmManager